Below, you'll find answers to frequently asked questions about Online Payments in SimplePractice:

 Setting up Online Payments in your SimplePractice account

-My routing number does not have 9 digits, how can I add it?
+My routing number doesn't have 9 digits, how can I add it?

 If your routing number doesn’t have 9 digits, submit a help request and we'll assist you with entering your bank details in your Online Payments account.